 Also read – A Local Perspective on the ‘City of Joy’ Kolkata

-How Amphan And the Continuous Floods Affect Their Livelihoods
+How Amphan And the Continuous Floods Affect Sundarbans’ Livelihoods

 Can you see Bangladesh far away?

-‘We live on the lowlands.
+‘We live on the lowlands of the Sundarbans.
 When we have storms or floods, we are left with no source of income.
 Beedi becomes everything.
 There is no other way.’
 The old man in the white kurta looked down, ‘Everything was flooded during Amphan, we used to swim to the roads.
 With no food, we were forced to find a place on the streets for two months.’

 His wife joined in.
 ‘It was raining for days, and in a moment, the banks broke in the darkness of the night!
 My daughter shouted at me, ‘Move!
 We have to run to the roads!’
 Should we take the pillow, food, or the children?
 The water rose to the neck.’

-Amphan was a cyclonic tropical storm that devasted Eastern India, especially West Bengal and Odisha, and some parts of Bangladesh in 2020.
+Amphan was a cyclonic tropical storm in the Sundarbans that devasted Eastern India, especially West Bengal and Odisha, and some parts of Bangladesh in 2020.
 With the changing natural courses, people would rather rely on a pre-known vulnerable occupation than a new time-consuming initiative.

 ‘At least we don’t report to anyone, like in most jobs.
 It’s up to us.’
 These are the women who have lost all drives, with two babies and beedis on the plate.
 But the woman is wrong.
 It is not entirely up to them.
 A middleman doles out the materials and collects the outputs within a week-time frame.
 Failing to produce 1000 beedis would lead to a cut in wages.

 The road to poverty can return through the same path, beyond capabilities and incapabilities.
-The India-Bangladesh border, the women, the familiarity of the language….
-In a different light.
+The India-Bangladesh border, the Sundarbans, the women beedi-workers….
+And I got immersed in it for a month.

 Articles on women beedi-workers in India for further reading: